StarTeam

-History

 Branching support

 StarTeam supports branching and three-way merging, difference analysis, advanced user access and security management, checkpoints, end user and administrator auditing, view and revision labels, promotion states and customization features.
 The server supports remote use and strong encryption for remote connections.
 StarTeam allows "live" backups while the server is in active use and includes an optional publish/subscribe event system called StarTeam MPX to enhance scalability.

 In addition to file versioning, StarTeam also stores requirements, project tasks, change requests, and discussions.
 All of these can be interlinked to enhance traceability within a project.

 Clients

 StarTeam includes a number of clients, including a web client, a cross-platform Java client, a command line interface and integrations for popular Integrated development environments such as Borland Delphi, Borland JBuilder and Eclipse.
 StarTeam includes several APIs for platforms including COM, Java, and the Microsoft .NET Framework.
 It also provides an MSSCCI compliant Source Control Plug-in API for integration with IDEs that offer integrated revision control features as well as other applications such as Mercury Interactive's TestDirector and IBM Rational DOORS.